zodiac-signs-in-japanese

 What Is the Japanese Zodiac?

-The Japanese zodiac originated from China, where the zodiac was a part of traditional Chinese astrology.
-Originally, it functioned in part as a time-keeping system, with a number of other complex uses.
+The Japanese zodiac has its roots in China, where the zodiac was a part of traditional Chinese astrology.
+Originally, it functioned as a timekeeping system, as well as a variety of other functions.

-The 12 animals of the ancient zodiac were also called the “12 Earthly Branches.”
-These were matched with the “10 Heavenly Stems”—the five natural elements of Earth, Wood, Water, Fire and Metal in both their yin and yang forces.
+The 12 animals of the ancient zodiac were also called the 十二支 (じゅうにし) — 12 Earthly Branches.
+These were matched with the 十干 (じっかん) — 10 Heavenly Stems, which are the five natural elements of Earth, Wood, Water, Fire and Metal in both their yin and yang forces.
 Together, the Earthly Branches and the Heavenly Stems created a functional calendar.

 The Japanese zodiac differs from the original Chinese one in a few notable ways: